Skip to main content

 2. Using a Docker container.
 Docker technologies mitigate dependency and platform specific issues, and are therefore recommended; however, if you want to upload large data that are present on your system, you will need to copy them inside the Docker container, and then upload them on the Rucio Data Lake.
 This might be cumbersome, especially if you are dealing with large files.

-OIDC token Rucio configuration
+OIDC token Rucio authentication

 [client]